patelkhush28/patelkhush28/README.md

 ##  🙋‍♂️ About me:
 Hello!
-I'm Khush, a third-year Computer Science and Engineering (Data Science) student, a software developer who loves to explore and contribute to the world.
+I'm Khush, a fourth-year Computer Science and Engineering (Data Science) student, a software developer who loves to explore and contribute to the world.
 I usually work on **Data Analysing**, **Machine Learning**, and **JAVA Developer**.

 I believe in public learning, and consider myself a proactive, responsible and result-oriented professional.